visheshCuriousDev/my-latest-angular/README.md

 ### Lazy Loading

-By lazy-loading a module we can tell Angular to load it only when its route is been visited, meaning that its weight won’t affect the size of your application at startup.

-Lazy loading is simply a diffent way of adding your routing and modules.
+By using lazy-loading, a module and it's files will be loaded only if that route path is visited in the browser.
+Thus this elimites need of downloading full website files at one.
 In this framework the folowing is done to demonstrate the lazy loading.

-1. There are two modules **app.module.ts** and **parent.module.ts**. they have there out routers and include their dependant components.
-2. When agular loads the parent component is not loaded since the app.module include parent component as a child route in **app-routing.module.ts**.
+1. This framework has two major pages 'home' and 'jokes'.
+Home is the initial page that loads.
+Jokes is the seacondary page that will be loading using lazy loading.
+Thus initially the page downloads only home contents.
+After opening jokes page/route only the browser will ask for jokes page files and load.
+This way the initial load time of the site can be reduced.
+2. In **app-routing.module.ts** we must declare components that need to be lazy loaded like below.
+Thus only when we visit jokes path the module files will be downloaded will be loaded.

-        {path:'jokes', loadChildren:'./parent-component/parent-component.module#ParentComponentModule'},
+        {path:'jokes', loadChildren:'./jokes-component/jokes-component.module#jokesComponentModule'},

-3. Thus only then the route is changed to "/jokes".
-The parent module is loaded.
-This is it !!!
-You can add more heirarchy and create efficient application like this.
+3. This is it !!!
+You can add more heirarchy down the road and create efficient application like this.

 ### PWA (Progressive Web Applications) enabled

-You can look at what is PWA and how you can test [PWA].
 This basically uses extensive browser caching methods and keeps the site alive without re-reneding components.
 This will impact the site performance largely.
+You can look at what is PWA and how you can test [PWA].

 ### Router auth gaurd (canActivate & canDeactivate)

 For security many application will require the auth gaurds.
 We can test the vailidity of the URL or token whenever there is a change in route.

-    {path: '', component: ParentComponentComponent, canActivate: [AuthGaurdService], canDeactivate: [AuthGaurdService]},
+    {path: '', component: JokesComponent, canActivate: [AuthGaurdService], canDeactivate: [AuthGaurdService]},

 The AuthGaurdService is a injectable service where the code for canavtivate and canDeactivate is written.